 Which one should you learn first, crochet or knit?

+Here, I am speaking from a complete beginner stand point, recalling my experience years ago.
 But don’t give up learning how to knit just yet.
 Keep scrolling to have your questions answered.

 The difference between crochet vs. knitting